ImageMagick/Usage-Markdown/annotating/index.md

 ### Watermarking with Symbols {#wmark_symbol}

 One of the simplest, and most annoying forms of watermarking is to just to place a very small but specific image somewhere on the image being watermarked.
-Here we generated a image (using "`logo:`") that we want to watermark, using a small 'eyes' symbol.
+Here we generated an image (using "`logo:`") that we want to watermark, using a small 'eyes' symbol.

 ~~~
 convert logo: -resize x180  -gravity center  -crop 180x180+0+0  logo.jpg